Saab shares leap as Brazil deal secures Swedish fighter project

 Saab said it would begin final negotiations on Friday for the Brazilian contract which prompted celebrations in the southern city of Linkoping, where Saab has its main Gripen plant and 10,000-15,000 work in companies connected to the aerospace industry.

-At 1300 GMT Saab shares were up 31.8 percent at 175.30 Swedish crowns ($26.84) but others urged caution.
+At 8 p.m.
+ET Saab shares were up 31.8 percent at 175.30 Swedish crowns ($26.84) but others urged caution.
 "A breakthrough like this deal and the Swiss selection certainly may help further deals along, but the competition is very hard," said Siemon Wezeman, senior researcher at the Stockholm International Peace Research Institute.

 "In addition, several of the potential markets are in regions of tension or to governments that are not very democratic.
 Marketing and selling the Gripen there may need some serious soul-searching by Swedish political decision makers."